Granola Breakfast Tarts with Yogurt + Berries (Gluten Free + Vegan Option)

 - ¼ cup finely chopped pecans

 For the topping

-- 2 cups Greek yogurt I used non-fat
+- 2 cups Greek yogurt or coconut yogurt (For coconut yogurt, I like Culina)

 - 1 cup mixed berries

 - Preheat oven to 325ºF.
 Prepare four small tart pans by greasing lightly with coconut oil.
 Set aside.

 - In a mixing bowl, combine the almond flour, tapioca flour, oats, coconut sugar, salt and cinnamon.
 Add the coconut oil and using a pastry cutter, two forks, or your hands, work the coconut oil into the flour until it comes together into a course meal with no dry flour remaining.
 Toss in the sliced almonds and pecans.

 - Divide the granola crust evenly between the four prepared tart pans and use a flat-bottomed measuring cup or glass to press the crust evenly along the bottom and up the sides of the pans.

 - Place on a baking sheet and bake for 12-15 minutes, or until firm to the touch and browned.
 Let cool completely.